MCLDG-zz/blg-svlss-msvc/README.md

 AirmilesNonProdAccountProfile=<AWS profile for the Airmiles account, as defined in ~/.aws/credentials>
 region=<e.g. us-east-1.
 Must be a region where CodeCommit, CodePipeline, CodeBuild and other required services are supported) S3WebsiteBucketName=<a global available name of a bucket for website hosting.
 This bucket name should not exist>
-S3TmpBucketName=<name of a temporary bucket created by the installation script and used during installation>
+S3TmpBucketName=<name of a temporary bucket created by the installation script and used during installation.
+This bucket name should not exist>
 ```

 #### 4. Execute single-click-cross-account-pipeline.sh